 The cost of buccal fat reduction surgery varies depending on the surgeon’s experience, geographic location, and the complexity of the procedure.
 Your plastic surgeon can give you a quote on how much your procedure will cost.
 It’s important to note that this procedure is considered cosmetic and is typically not covered by insurance.

 Choose a plastic surgeon experienced in facial procedures and, specifically, buccal fat reduction surgery.
 Research their credentials, and read patient reviews to ensure you’re selecting a qualified professional.

 The Boston Center for Facial Rejuvenation offers buccal fat reduction surgery as one of their services, as well as other surgical options such as rhinoplasty, deep plane facelifts, deep neck lifts, and eyelid surgery.
 They also offer a range of non-surgical procedures, such as dermal fillers, neurotoxins, and laser skin rejuvenation.

 Why Choose the Boston Center for Facial Rejuvenation for Buccal Fat Pad Reduction Surgery

 At the Boston Center for Facial Rejuvenation, we have a team of experienced and highly skilled plastic surgeons dedicated to helping our patients look and feel their best.
 We use the latest surgical techniques and technologies to ensure that our patients receive the highest level of care and achieve the best possible results.

 We also prioritize patient safety and comfort, and our state-of-the-art facility is equipped with the latest equipment and technologies to ensure that our patients receive the best possible care.

-Contact us today to schedule a consultation with Dr. Miller and Dr. Sanan and learn more about buccal fat pad reduction surgery and our other surgical procedures.
+Contact us today to schedule a consultation with Dr. Miller, Dr. Sanan, or Dr. Tandon and learn more about buccal fat pad reduction surgery and our other surgical procedures.
 We look forward to helping you achieve your aesthetic goals and enhancing your natural beauty.